rebl0x/Executer-UI-bases/README.md

 # Executer-UI-bases

-Everything here is free for use and modifcation, UI's do not include exectuion or injector. <br>
+Everything here is free for use and modifcation, UI's do not include execution or injection. <br>

 **Supported Languages** <br>
 **C#** <br>